datacite/schema/source/meta/kernel-4.7/index.html.md

 * Addition of new resourceTypeGeneral values: Poster and Presentation
+* Addition of new relatedIdentifierType values: RAiD and SWHID
 * Addition of new relationType value: Other
 * Addition of new relationTypeInformation sub-property of RelatedIdentifier and RelatedItem